\

 PLAN AHEAD AND PREPARE!

 • There is no such thing as a short, easy, hike.
 That kind of thinking causes people to not take a hike seriously, and to set out unprepared.
-Unexpected happenings, even seemingly banal ones, can turn things around very quickly. and have serious consequences.
+Unexpected happenings, even seemingly banal routes, can turn things around very quickly and have serious consequences.

 • Familiarize yourself with the route you're going to take.

 • Don't overestimate your own ability and capacity, and be cognizant of the fact that trail ratings are relative: what is easy for one person can turn into an impossible, perilous, ordeal for another.
-Some hikers need to be rescued simply because they are too exhausted to continue, others because they get off the trail and find themselves lost, still others find the trail blocked by a landslide or snow and ice, or wind up in an impervious spot.
+Some hikers need to be rescued simply because they are too exhausted to continue, others because they go off the trail and find themselves lost, still others find the trail blocked by a landslide or snow and ice, or wind up in an impervious spot, and others because they are not prepared for changes in weather and temperature.

-• Wear hiking boots or sturdy trail shoes with a deeply lugged and grippy sole, not sneakers/trainers--(or sandals or flip flop! --this shouldn't need to be said, but hikers have actually been seen--and rescued--wearing such footwear!
+• Wear hiking boots or sturdy trail shoes with a deeply lugged and grippy sole, not sneakers/trainers--(nor sandals or flip flops! --this shouldn't need to be said, but hikers have actually been seen--and rescued--wearing such footwear!)

-• Always take: food, energy snacks, plenty of water, a warm layer or two, and a waterproof, breathable parka or jacket.
-Other essentials include a small first aid kit, insect repellant and bite treatment, sunscreen, cap/bandanna/Buff, and a power bank for your cell phone (but be aware that there is not always coverage).
-A head lamp painkiller antihisamine whistle signal mirror
+• Always take: food, energy snacks, plenty of water, a warm layer or two, and a waterproof, breathable, parka or jacket.
+Other essentials include a small first aid kit, insect repellant and bite treatment, sunscreen, cap/bandanna/Buff, and a head lamp.
+A painkiller (tablets or gel), antihisamine (tablets and/or creme), and a whistle and signal mirror are a good idea as well.

 • If you use trekking poles (highly recommended), know how to use them properly and efficiently.